photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

 - [food-api-dapr](../00-app/food-api-dapr/) - A .NET Core Web API project that uses State Management to store and retrieve state. in a other demos it will be used to demonstrate features like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
 - [food-mvc-dapr](../00-app/food-mvc-dapr/) - A .NET MVC project that consumes the backend.

-Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [components](../00-app/components) folder of the apps base directory.
+Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [components](/components/) folder of the apps base directory.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.

 - `statestore-blob.yaml` - Configures the state store to use Azure Blob Storage.

     ```yaml
-    componentType: state.azure.blobstorage
+    apiVersion: dapr.io/v1alpha1
+    kind: Component
+    metadata:
+    name: foodstore
+    spec:
+    type: state.redis
     version: v1
     metadata:
-    - name: accountName
-    value: aznativedev
-    - name: accountKey
-    value: account-key
-    - name: containerName
+    - name: redisHost
-    value: food-api-dapr
+        value: localhost:6379
-    secrets:
-    - name: account-key
+    - name: redisPassword
-    value: "<ACCOUNT_KEY>"
+        value: ""
     ```

     ![dapr-state](_images/dapr-state.png)